 Benefits for the Brain

 By practicing coordinated movement to music, they will develop parts of the brain that will help them to speak, read, write and play instruments.
-But the best part is that these activities also bring such a great deal of enjoyment!
+But the best part is that these activities also bring such a great deal of fun and enjoyment!

 10 Best Songs for Gross Motor Movement

 This is the perfect action song for toddlers and it’s often one of the first ones that they are able to grasp.
 The simple rowing action in pairs is great for making friends and possible for even very little ones to enjoy.
 Every baby enjoys rocking too and fro on your lap!